ben-rogerson/git-worktree-toolbox/README.md

 }
 ```

-The `gwtree` command can be used after a global installation:
+The `gwtree` CLI is also available after a global installation:

 ```bash
 npm install -g git-worktree-toolbox